 Are you connected to your nearest access point (AP)?

 As you move with your device, it will constantly connect between access points to ensure that you have a strong and stable connection.
 Sometimes it can get stuck tethered to one that is just barely within reach despite there being an access point closer.
-You can force it to re-acquire the closest access point by turning your WiFi off and then back on.
+You can attempt to force it to connect to the closest access point by turning your WiFi off, waiting about 30 - 60 seconds, and then turning WiFi back on.

 Are you caught up on your software updates?